-Suicide Prevention
+Suicide Prevention:

 WCS recognizes that school personnel who regularly interact with students are often in a position to recognize the warning signs of suicide and offer appropriate referral and/or assistance.
 To attempt to reduce suicidal behavior and its impact on students and families, WCS has developed strategies for suicide prevention, intervention, postvention, and the identification of the mental health challenges frequently associated with suicidal thinking and behavior.
-Please refer to WCS Board Policy #BP0817-01 for more information.
+Please refer to WCS Board Policy #BP0817-01 on the Westlake Charter School website at www.westlakecharter.com/board_docs.policies.php.